Jonathan Greenblatt: Good Worldwide

 Greenblatt was formerly the CEO of GOOD Worldwide, LLC.
 He led GOOD's transition from a publishing company to a diversified media company.
 Its products include the website GOOD.is and GOOD Magazine.
 As CEO, Greenblatt pushed a number of innovations at the company, including the launch of the GOOD Sheet, a broadsheet product distributed exclusively at Starbucks, and a name-your-own-pricing scheme that the company ran as an experiment.
 It is not clear whether this strategy was successful.
 Greenblatt said in 2008 that the broadsheets were intended to be ideologically neutral.

 Impact Economy Initiative

 Greenblatt founded the Impact Economy Initiative at the Aspen Institute to help policy makers create an enabling environment for the emerging market of social enterprise and impact investing.
 The Initiative worked with thought leaders across impact sectors, including co-convening the Impact Economy Summit at the White House in October 2011.

 Other ventures

 Greenblatt served as an operating partner at Satori Capital, a private equity firm focused on conscious capitalism, and was an active angel investor.
 He also served as a member of the faculty at the UCLA Anderson School of Management, where he developed and taught its coursework on social entrepreneurship.
+He also appears in the directory of Peter Thiel's Dialog organization.